-The course involves a minimum commitment of 20 hours per week, at times that suit you.
-There are no 'real time' lectures or tutorials so you can fit your studies around work or family commitments.
+The Foundation Diploma involves a minimum commitment of twenty hours per week, at times that suit you.
+You do not need to log in at specific times, so you can fit your studies around work or family commitments.

-The Foundation Diploma course consists of eight units over three stages:
+The Foundation Diploma (Art, Design and Media) consists of eight units delivered over three key stages.

 1. The Exploratory Stage

-During the Exploratory Stage you will explore a wide variety of subject matter and experiment with a range of media and techniques.
-This stage is designed to help you to build on your existing skills and enable you to broaden your approach to Art and Design.
+During the Exploratory Stage, you will explore a wide variety of subject areas and experiment with a range of media and techniques.
+This stage is designed to help you to build on your existing skills and enable you to broaden your approach to art, design and media.

-Throughout this stage you will combine theory and practice and develop critical thinking in addition to practical skills.
-The Exploratory Stage encourages you to engage critical discussion with your peers to allow for a reflective and evaluative experience which you can build on in future stages.
+Throughout this stage, you will combine theory and practice, as well as develop critical thinking and practical skills.
+The Exploratory Stage encourages you to engage in analytical discussion with your peers to allow for a reflective and evaluative experience, on which you can build in the future stages of the course.

 2. The Pathways Stage

-During the Pathways stage, you will complete creative briefs in two specialisms of your choice in addition to a unit centred around Preparation and Progression.
+During the Pathways Stage, you will complete creative briefs in two specialisms of your choice, in addition to a unit centred on preparation and progression.

-The challenging briefs are designed to develop your practical skills in the selected disciplines whilst fostering your creativity.
-This stage gives you the opportunity to develop an understanding of the theoretical and practical applications of the selected pathways.
+The briefs are designed to be challenging in order to develop your practical skills in the selected disciplines, whilst fostering your creativity.
+This stage gives you the opportunity to further your understanding of the theoretical and practical applications of the selected pathways.

-The units covered in the Pathway Stage are:
+The units covered in the Pathways Stage are:

 3. The Confirmatory Stage

-In the Confirmatory Stage you'll have the opportunity to complete a Final Major Project in a single chosen specialism.
+In the Confirmatory Stage, you will have the opportunity to complete a Final Major Project in a single chosen specialism.

 The unit covered in this Confirmatory Stage is:

-If your dream is to study for a degree in Art, Design or Architecture, IDI’s distance learning Art and Design Foundation course provides you with the ideal preparation.
+If your dream is to study for a degree in fine art, graphic design, illustration, photography, or interior architecture and design, the Foundation Diploma in Art, Design and Media provides you with the ideal preparation.

-The Level 3 Diploma in Foundation Studies is approved on the Qualifications and Credit Framework (QCF).
-The course leads to the award of the Level 3 Diploma in Foundation Studies (Art, Design and Media) from ABC Awards, one of the largest vocational awarding bodies in the UK.
+The Foundation Diploma is approved on the Qualifications and Credit Framework (QCF) and leads to the award of the Level 3 Foundation Diploma (Art, Design and Media) from ABC Awards, one of the largest vocational awarding bodies in the UK.